gordon-cs/sp2018-The-Eureka-Project/README.md

 We will use 'create-react-native-app' as opposed to 'react-native init' because of the following reasons expressed on the [CRNA's GitHub page:](https://github.com/react-community/create-react-native-app)
-* "**Minimal "Time to Hello World"**: Create React Native App should reduce the setup time it takes to try building a mobile app to the absolute minimum, ideally on par with React web development (especially as seen with Create React App).
+* **Minimal "Time to Hello World"**: Create React Native App should reduce the setup time it takes to try building a mobile app to the absolute minimum, ideally on par with React web development (especially as seen with Create React App).
 * **Develop on Your Device**: It should be easy to develop on a physical device when you want to test how your app feels and responds to inputs.
 * **One Build Tool**: If you just want to get started with React Native, you shouldn't need to install Xcode, Android Studio, NDKs, or mess with environment variables.
-* **No Lock-In**: You can always "eject" to your own build setup if you need to write custom native code or modify how your app is built."
+* **No Lock-In**: You can always "eject" to your own build setup if you need to write custom native code or modify how your app is built.

 React Native Documentation can be found [here.](https://github.com/facebook/react-native)

 For authentication, we will use [Firebase.](https://firebase.googleblog.com/2016/01/the-beginners-guide-to-react-native-and_84.html)

-# Tools/Libraries/Stuff
+# VM SetUp: Tools/Libraries/Etc.
 ### 1. Node.js
 First, we must install the latest version of [Node.js.](https://nodejs.org/en/)
 > sudo apt install nodejs